 What is at the aid stations?
-We will have your standard trail running fare including fruit, candy, sandwiches, wraps, vegetarian and vegan options.
-Your first and last station, lake Louise Aid (mile 2 and 13) will have more minimal aid: snacks, gels, water, soda, tailwind, candy, and fruit.
+We will have your standard trail running fare including Spring Energy gels, fruit, candy, sandwiches.
+Your first and last station, Lake Louise Aid (mile 2 and 13) will have more minimal aid: snacks, gels, water, soda, Tailwind, gels, candy, and fruit.
 Tailwind will be our drink of choice, we will also have soda, water, and other drinks.
-Muir Energy real food gels at the stations.
-Use coupon code: CANDICE20 for 20% off in advance.
-Aid stations will have basic medical, first aid kits, electrolyte caps, and Squirrels Nut Butter Anti Chafe.
+Aid stations will have basic medical, first aid kits, electrolyte caps.

 Cut Off Times: Cut off times will be strict and enforced.
 Our cut off times are generous and allow for people to hike the course.
 You will have to be able to move at an average of 2.5mph to make the cut offs.
 Here are the cut off times: